TheOdinProject/curriculum/html_css/v2/foundations/flexbox/flexbox.md

 }
 ~~~

-No matter which direction you're using, you need to think of your flex-containers as having 2 axes, the main axis and the cross axis.
-In a `row` container, the main axis runs horizontally across the page in the same direction as `inline` elements which is _usually_ across the page from left to right and the cross axis runs from top to bottom horizontally.
+No matter which direction you're using, you need to think of your flex-containers as having 2 axes, the main axis, and the cross axis.
+In a `row` container, the main axis runs horizontally across the page in the same direction as `inline` elements which is _usually_ across the page from left to right while the cross axis runs from top to bottom horizontally.
 In a `column` container, the main axis runs vertically in the same direction as your `block` elements, from top to bottom, and the cross axis is horizontal.

 That definition was stated in overly technical terms because there is some important subtlety here.
 Stated more clearly: in _most_ circumstances, `row` puts the main axis horizontal, left-to-right, and `column` puts the main axis vertical, top-to-bottom.
 There are situations where that could change if you are using a language that is written top-to-bottom or right-to-left, but you should save worrying about that until you are ready to start making a website in Arabic or Hebrew.

 #### Aligning Across the Axes
 So far everything we've touched with flexbox has used the rule `flex: 1` on all flex items, which makes the items grow or shrink equally to fill all of the available space.
-Very often however, this is not the desired effect.
+Very often, however, this is not the desired effect.
 Flex is also very useful for arranging items that have a specific size.
-Lets look at another example.
+Let's look at another example.
 Put the following code somewhere and follow along.

 ~~~html
 <div class="container">